 Skip to main content

-This guide covers how to use ngrok to integrate your localhost app with Linear by using Webhooks.
-Linear webhooks can be used to notify an external application whenever specific events occur in your Linear workspace.
+This guide explains how to use ngrok to receive Linear webhooks on your localhost app.
 By integrating ngrok with Linear, you can:

 What you’ll need